dotnet/dotnet-docker/samples/run-aspnetcore-https-development.md

 > [!NOTE]
 >
-> - `dotnet dev-certs https --trust` is only supported on macOS and Windows.
-You need to trust certs on Linux in the way that is supported by your distro.
-It is likely that you need to trust the certificate in your browser.
 > - The certificate name, in this case *aspnetapp*.pfx must match the project assembly name.
 > - `<CREDENTIAL_PLACEHOLDER>` is used as a stand-in for a password of your own choosing.